There is a lot to contemplate when it comes to taking care of your home.

 2. Energy Efficiency

-Are your heating are a little higher than they were last year?
-That may be a sign that some part of your heating system is weakening.
+Are your energy are a little higher than they were last year?
+That may be a sign that some part of your HVAC system is weakening.
 Most companies can deliver a residential energy audit which can show you easily remedied inefficiencies like weather-stripping around your doors and windows or attic insulation.
 It may also be the first step in determining if your heating unit is in need of replacing.
-Older heating systems can be very inefficient, while newer systems are much more efficient at heating your home.
+Older heating units can be very inefficient, while newer systems are much more efficient at heating your home.
 Also, upgrading to a high-efficiency product could mean tax credits or utility rebates and incentives to help you recoup the cost of a new system.

 3. Old Age